znbn/django-cms/docs/how_to/custom_plugins.rst

 ===========

 Since :class:`cms.plugin_base.CMSPluginBase` extends
-:class:`django.contrib.admin.options.ModelAdmin`, you can customize the form for your plugins just as you would customize your admin interfaces.
+:class:`django:django.contrib.admin.ModelAdmin`, you can customise the form for your plugins just as you would customise your admin interfaces.

 The template that the plugin editing mechanism uses is ``cms/templates/admin/cms/page/plugin/change_form.html``.
 You might need to